mchavaillaz/angular-router-named-outlet-lazy-loaded/README.md

 # MyApp

+Show how to lazy load a module in a named router outlet using a proxy component.

+Work around using a proxy component suggested by [UnwrittenFun](https://github.com/angular/angular/issues/12842).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.

-Try to lazy load modules in named router outlet.

-Maybe I'm having this issue --> https://github.com/angular/angular/issues/12842

 ## Development server